tzuyuliu123/Quantium_data_analyst/README.md

 - **Impulse Buying Indicator**:  Mainstream young and midage singles/couples showed a slightly higher average unit price, suggesting a tendency toward impulse purchase and a preference for premium or smaller pack options.
 - Brand Preference for Mainstream young singles/couples are 23% more likely to purchase Tyrrells chips.

-Detail code are shown in data_analytics.ipynb file.
+Detail analysis and codes are shown in data_analytics.ipynb file.